 How to Set Up Your Etsy Shop's Return Policy

-Obviously, you want all your customers to love the items you sell in your Etsy shop.
-But — no disrespect — sometimes they won't.
-On your Etsy shop's Shop Policy page, you need to set up a policy for returns and exchanges that covers the following:
+Obviously, you want all your Etsy customers to love your items.
+But — no disrespect — sometimes they won’t.
+When that happens, you need to refer buyers to your policy on returns and exchanges.

-Whether you accept returns or exchanges: Some sellers do, some sellers don't.
+Whether you accept returns or exchanges: Some sellers do; other sellers don’t.
 Be sure to spell out your policy on both regularly listed items and custom pieces.

-Some items aren't conducive to being returned — think panties, swimsuits, bath and beauty products, and the like.
+Some items just aren’t conducive to being returned — think panties, swimsuits, bath and beauty products, personalized items, and the like.

-How long customers have to return or exchange an item: If you do allow returns and exchanges, you want to lay down the law on how long customers have to contact you with their concerns and send their item back to you.
+How long customers have to return or exchange an item: If you do allow returns and exchanges, you want to lay down the law on how long customers have to contact you with their concerns and send their item back to you — for example, 1 week, 2 weeks, or 30 days.

 Who pays to ship the item back to you: Do you cover shipping costs, or does the buyer?